mtanco/mtanco.github.io/_pages/reading.md

 # Current Reading List

-* Read and Riot - Nadya Tolokonnikova
-* There's No Such Thing as Bad Weather - Linda Åkeson McGurk
+* How to Teach Phyisics to Your Dog - Chad Orzel
+* The Perks of Being a Wallflower - Stephen Chbosky

 ***

 # Read as of November 2018

+* Read and Riot - Nadya Tolokonnikova
+* There's No Such Thing as Bad Weather - Linda Akeson McGurk
 * [Forecasting: Principles and Practice - Rob J Hyndman and George Athanasopoulos](https://otexts.org/fpp2/)